KohKaiSern/polishedcheats/README.md

 - Pokémon Polished Crystal by Sylvie (and contributors)
 - Cammy for setting the technical groundwork in data extraction
 - Jaidenlyons for finding most of the pre-defined symbols.
-- PrimeVue, Vue.js, Express.js, Tailwind CSS
+- PrimeVue, Vue.js, VueUse, Express.js, Tailwind CSS